-10. Context of safeguarding incidents
+25. Context of safeguarding incidents

 Safeguarding incidents can occur outside of school and can be associated with outside factors.
-All staff, particularly the DSL and deputy DSLs, will always consider the context of safeguarding incidents.
+All staff, particularly the DSL and deputy DSL(s), will always consider the context of safeguarding incidents.

 Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare.
 The school will provide as much contextual information as possible when making referrals to CSCS.

-11. Pupils potentially at greater risk of harm
+26. Pupils potentially at greater risk of harm

-The school recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
-Additional considerations for managing safeguarding concerns and incidents amongst these groups are outline below.
+The school recognises that some groups of pupils can face additional safeguarding challenges, both online and offline, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
+Additional considerations for managing safeguarding concerns and incidents amongst these groups are outlined below.